 A great source of motivation is the fear that you’ll be in the exact same place one year from now that you are today.

-Imagine talking to yourself 10 years ago and explaining to he or she their current situation.
+Imagine talking to yourself 10 years ago and explaining your current situation.
 Will you be excited about the conversation or will you dread it?
 Will you have an inspiring story or a worthless excuse?

 If it’s the latter, let that fear drive you.

-Begin living in a way that will make you excited to hear from your future self as he tells you about all the things you’ll accomplish.
+Begin living in a way that will make you excited to hear from your future self as he or she tells you about all the things you’ll accomplish.

 More on with fearClick here to sign up